 The commission shall adopt a final general assembly district plan not later than the first day of September of a year ending in the numeral one.
 After the commission adopts a final plan, the commission shall promptly file the plan with the secretary of state.
 Upon filing with the secretary of state, the plan shall become effective.

-Four weeks after the adoption of a general assembly district plan, the commission shall be automatically dissolved.
+Four weeks after the adoption of a general assembly district plan or a congressional district plan, whichever is later, the commission shall be automatically dissolved.

-(D) The general assembly shall be responsible for making the appropriations it determines necessary in order for the commission to perform its duties under this article.
+(D) The general assembly shall be responsible for making the appropriations it determines necessary in order for the commission to perform its duties under this article and Article XIX of this constitution.

 (HJR 12, 130th General Assembly; Former § 1 repealed; Approved November 3, 2015; Effective 1/1/2021)